-The Board of Directors of Pharnext acknowledges the resignation of Dr. David Horn SOLOMON from his duties as Chief Executive Officer and Director of the Company
+The Board of Directors of Pharnext Acknowledges the Resignation of Dr. David Horn SOLOMON from his Duties as Chief Executive Officer and Director of the Company

-PARIS, France, November 28th, 2022, 8:30 am CET - Pharnext SA (FR001400BV89 - ALPHA) (the "Company"), an advanced late-clinical stage biopharmaceutical company developing novel therapeutics for neurodegenerative diseases with high unmet medical need, today announces the resignation of Dr. David Horn SOLOMON from his duties as Chief Executive Officer and Director of the Company.
+PARIS, FRANCE / ACCESSWIRE / November 28, 2022 / Pharnext SA (FR001400BV89 - ALPHA) (the "Company"), an advanced late-clinical stage biopharmaceutical company developing novel therapeutics for neurodegenerative diseases with high unmet medical need, today announces the resignation of Dr. David Horn SOLOMON from his duties as Chief Executive Officer and Director of the Company.

 At the Board of Directors meeting held on November 27th, 2022, Dr. David Horn SOLOMON presented his resignation, with immediate effect, from his duties as Chief Executive Officer and Director of Pharnext SA.
 The Board expressed its thanks to Dr. David Horn SOLOMON for his contributions.